 Although I have the best of intentions to work hard, save my money, and whittle down my to do list around the house, when May rolls around I just seem to falter.
 And in a big way.
-I try hard to sit at my desk and be productive, however, it seems that everything I do makes me want to close up shop and head outdoors for adventure.
+I try hard to sit at my desk and be productive,

 The other day I was pondering the beginnings of my love for the outdoors, particularly cabins and lakes.

 My first memory of catching the outdoors bug seems to revolve around a trip to Lone Star Lake near Lawrence, KS.

 I suppose I was probably 10 years old.